codingkatty/camplight/JOURNAL.md

 idk what to do at the back, i guess. its going to be covered by the case. next up tho imma go link the bom/make casing :3

 ## Day 5
-I did a complete overhaul of the pcb, ended up like this:
+(~2 hrs) I did a complete overhaul of the pcb, ended up like this:

 ![image](https://github.com/user-attachments/assets/990a08e3-f9e7-48b3-8c58-16aa3e63f21b)